Dionkal/CS457-Introduction_to_Information_Security_Systems/README.md

 **RUNNING:** In order to run demo with the modified shared object you need to type the following command:

 	`tty1 $ LD_PRELOAD=./logger.so ./demo`

+### LOG MONITORING

+Develop a separate monitoring application (monitor.c), responsible for monitoring the logs created by Event logger (Task 1).

+1. Parses the log generated from Event logger in Task1 and extracts all incidents where malicious users tried to access multiple files without permissions.
+Inparticular, as an output, it prints all users that tried to access more than 10 different files.